We’ve compiled a list of the perfect gifts for every job seeker in your life.

 Studies have shown that candidates whose job applications include an employee referral are 10 times more likely to land the job.
 Help those on your gift list make those valuable connections by paying for their membership to a relevant professional association.
 Association Directory provides a comprehensive association directory that will make it easy for your loved one to identify the right group for them.
 Alternatively, have your gift recipient take a look at the LinkedIn profiles of their managers or peers to see which groups they belong to.

-If you know someone who’s struggling with their job search, a career coach may be the perfect gift.
+If you know someone who's struggling with their job search, a career coach may be the perfect gift.
 Depending on who you hire and what your loved one needs, this professional can act as a sounding board, an educator, and a great motivator.
-Do your research to find a reputable coach that meets your loved one’s needs.
-A good place to start is at The Five O’Clock Club.
-Prices range between $150 and $250 an hour.
+Do your research to find a reputable coach that meets your loved one's needs.
+A good place to start is at The Five O'Clock Club.
+Prices range between $150 and $250 a month.

 For help with a specific area such as the interview process, check out our sister brand, TopInterview — their coaches can help turn your loved one into an interview pro.